This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 There are so many ways to answer what the hardest part about diabetes is, but I think diabetes is a package deal.
 It’s emotional, it’s tough, you can never take a vacation from it.
 It’s always there, and there are always reminders, from social interactions to infections.
 It always keeps you on your toes and vigilant.

-The best part of having diabetes, if there is even an answer for this, is being compassionate to my fellow diabetic.
-That would be the best part – understanding what the other person is going through.
+The best part of having diabetes, if there is even an answer for this, is being compassionate to my fellow diabetics.
+Understanding what the other person is going through would be the best part.

 I think my religion helps me cope on a day-to-day basis.
 I know it gives me hope.